MMelek00/Sprk/README.md

 # SPRK Frontend Coding Challenge

-### INFO

-# All TODO comment couldn't be achieved because lack of time dedicated to the task
+#### All TODO comment couldn't be achieved because lack of time dedicated to the task

 ## Main technologies used